 The Company has been granted or otherwise acquired bed licences over an extended period of time, commencing many years ago.
 It has been determined that the fair value of bed licences at grant or acquisition date, prior to transition to Australian equivalents to International Financial Reporting Standards (AIFRS) is unable to be reliably measured and therefore no bed licences granted or acquired prior to 1 July 2004 have been recognised.

-Licences granted after this date are recognised at their fair value as at the date they are put to use.
-The Company measures bed licences acquired through business combinations at fair value using valuations from an independent external valuer.
-Bed licences are considered to have an indefinite life and are therefore not amortised, however they are subject to an annual impairment assessment.
+Licences granted after this date were recognised at their fair value as at the date they were put to use.
+The Company measured bed licences acquired through business combinations at fair value using valuations from an independent external valuer.